ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

 Note it says we need connect to port 49173 to connect to the 8080 in the container.
 First we need ip address of docker however.

-Still in the other terminal, ifconfig -a should show you something like
+'ifconfig' should show you something like

     docker0   Link encap:Ethernet  HWaddr blar:blar:blar
               inet addr:172.17.42.1  Bcast:0.0.0.0  Mask:255.255.0.0